typology-and-nlp/typology-and-nlp.github.io/cfa.md

 Call for Abstracts
 ==================

-Typology for Polyglot NLP, a workshop to be held at the 2019 meeting of the Association for Computational Linguistics (ACL) is now accepting submissions.
+Typology for Polyglot NLP, a workshop to be held at the 2019 meeting of the Association for Computational Linguistics (ACL), is now accepting submissions.

 Contact Email: arya at jhu dot edu
 Website: typology-and-nlp.github.io